HL7/bulk-data/spec/export/index.md

 - HTTP status code of ```5XX```
 - ```Content-Type``` header of ```application/json```
 - The server SHALL return a FHIR OperationOutcome resource in JSON format
-- The choice of when to determine that an export job has failed in its entirety (error status) vs returning a partial success (complete status) is left up to the implementer.

 	Example OperationOutcome response body: